Trial Lawyer. Engineer. Pilot.

 - Litigated airplane and heliciopter crash cases.

 - Corporate crisis management: Mr. Godfrey’s experience also includes extensive involvement in corporate crisis management, including legal and business and management advice to corporate chief executives in the midst of catastrophic press events, public turmoil, corporate acquisitions and takeovers, employment disputes, public offerings, media relations, risk management analysis, restructuring and compliance disputes.

 - Mr. Godfrey has advised corporations and executives in the aftermath of fatal accidents, layoffs and reductions in force, public scandals involving senior corporate officials.

 - Mr. Godfrey has also assisted with the development of risk management structures and underwriting of specialty insurance, including providing unique risk assessments to some of the largest insurers in the world in the context of evaluating risk appetite for specialty and manuscript insurance coverages.

-Publications: Mr. Godfrey has authored numerous published articles in various legal textbooks and periodicals, including the Colorado Lawyer, Trial Talk, Inside The Minds, Flying Magazine, Colorado Law Week and others.
-Mr. Godfrey’s various treatises have been used in the insurance industry as training materials for more than 20 years, and his seminar articles have been published in national publications, including his AAJ (ATLA) annual convention book submissions.
+Mr. Godfrey has authored numerous published articles in various legal textbooks and periodicals, including the Colorado Lawyer, Trial Talk, Inside The Minds, Flying Magazine, Colorado Law Week and others.
+Mr. Godfrey’s various treatises have been used in the insurance industry as training materials for more than 20 years, and his seminar articles have been re-published in national publications, including Brett’s AAJ (ATLA) annual convention book submissions.
 Mr Godfrey is experienced in natural resources law, and assisted Professor John Lowe in the research and writing for the Second Edition Nutshell on Oil and Gas Law.
 He also edited the Rocky Mountain Mineral Law Newsletter for one year in 1986.
 Some of Mr. Godfrey’s specific publications may be found here.

 Mr. Godfrey has testified as an expert witness in insurance bad faith and legal malpractice actions.